dewmguy/ItemLevelCalculator/README.md

 #### Terms and Definitions

-- **Stat**: A property of points on an item (e.g., Stamina, Strength, etc.)
-- **StatMod**: The weight coefficient or "cost" of a Stat. (e.g. Stamina is often less expensive as it has a lower weight coefficient in certain item level tiers.)
+- **StatMod**: The weight coefficient or "cost" of a given Stat.
+Stamina is often less expensive than strength.
-- **Exponent**: $\frac{\log(2)}{\log(1.5)}$ Applied to inflate the total expense of a stat.
+- **Exponent**: $log(2)/log(1.5) ≈ 1.7095$ is applied to inflate the expense of a stat into a StatValue.
 This makes a lone stat of higher quantity more expensive than multiple lower quantity stats while maintaining a relatively similar overall expense. (e.g. at item level 172, 100 strength ≈ 53 strength + 53 agility + 53 crit)
-- **StatValue**: An inflated expense of the Stat on an item.
+- **StatValue**: The inflated expense of the Stat on an item.
 - **StatBudget**: The sum of all of the StatValues on an item.
 - **SlotMod**: The weight coefficient of an item based on its slot.
 A chest will have a lower item level than gloves with the same stats.
-- **ItemBudget**: The weighted total stat budget of an item of a specific slot.
+- **ItemBudget**: The StatBudget of an item multiplied by the SlotMod coefficient of the item's slot type.
-- **QualityMod**: A weight coefficient of an item based on its quality.
+- **QualityMod**: The weight coefficient of an item based on its quality.
 An epic shield will have a lower item level than an uncommon shield with the same stats.
-- **ItemLevel**: Effective level of an item.
+- **ItemLevel**: The effective level of an item.

 ### Calculation Process - If you don't know the item level